rynop/software-school/README.md

 code --install-extension ms-vsliveshare.vsliveshare
 code --install-extension ritwickdey.LiveServer
 ```
+> Note: I use the [LiveServer extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) here so students can have a web server built into the IDE that auto-refreshes when the file is changed.
 - Clone this repo to `~/` (your home directory)
 - [Install nodejs](https://nodejs.org/tr/download/package-manager)
 - [Install yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)